 And here is what it looks like with the Coffee Bean layer on top.

-To coordinate better with the dark top, I painted the base in 1 coat of Midnight Sky (a soft black color).
+To coordinate better with the dark top, I painted the table base in 1 coat of Midnight Sky (a soft blue-black color).
 I allowed some of the original Driftwood gray to show through to keep it more rustic.

 Everything got a light sanding, and I sealed with 2 coats of clear coat in satin.
 I’m so pleased with satin these days, I don’t foresee ever not sealing pieces this way in the future.